-Electronic meetings are permitted and must follow/accommodate all Section C. Meeting Procedures identified in this by-law, or in the case of Hearings, the Ganaraska Region Conservation Authority Hearing procedures.
+Electronic meetings are permitted and the Meeting Procedures identified in this by-law apply.

 A Member may participate in a meeting that is open or closed to the public and in either case may be counted in determining whether or not a quorum of members is present at any point in time.
+ONCA default is that members can participate electronically if all directors of the corporation consent.
 Electronic meetings must permit all participants to communicate adequately with each other during the meeting.
-For open electronic meetings, the public must be able to participate in the meeting electronically and be able to observe all the Members can hear or see at the meetings.
+For open electronic meetings, the public must be able to attend the meeting electronically and be able to observe all that Members can hear and see at the meeting.